 - The pit-like small mucous recesses, the urethral lacunae (of Morgagni) project from the whole spongy part of the urethra with the exception of in the terminal fossa.
 The lacunae get the openings of urethral glands.
 1 lacuna within the roof of terminal fossa is referred to as lacuna magna or sinus of Guerin.

 The external urethral orifice is the narrowest part of the male urethra.
-It’s in the create of a sagittal slit about 6 millimeters long.
+It’s in the form of a sagittal slit about 6 millimeters long.

 Distinct Parts of the Male Urethra

 The lumen of the male urethra is unusual, i.e., it’s different shapes in different parts.
 This makes the pee projectile in nature and gives a coil wind to the urinary flow.
 Consequently, the early separation of droplets of pee doesn’t happen which prevents the wetting of the garments.

 The urethral mucosa presents regional variations as follows: